TAYLORYINGBHANDARI/NYC-CitiBike/README.md

 ## Summary

-For the data provided, it appears that most CitiBike Users in NYC subscribed their bike renting service.There are more male custmer than others.The top start and ending areas are the same,all happens in the most touristic and busy areas.
+For the data provided, it appears that most CitiBike Users in NYC subscribed the bike renting service.There are more male custmers than others.The top start and ending areas are the same, all happened in the most touristic and busy areas.
 Users use more during weekdays.Peak day is Thursday.
-The peak usage occur daily at 8 am and 6 pm.The CitiBike is a very convient and popular transportataion method for short distance travel.All those analysis implied that the bike service is an alternative transportation tool for workers who need to commute during office hours.
+The peak usage occur daily at 8 am and 6 pm.The CitiBike is a very convenient and popular transportataion method for short distance travel.All those analysis implied that the bike service is an alternative transportation tool for workers who need to commute during office hours.

-However, I thnk our data is limited.
-We need to find more date to compare bike sharing date in other month.
-Also, find if there is some impacts by weather by analyzing weather data and bike sharing data.
+However, I think our data is limited.
+We need to find more date to compare bike sharing date in other months.
+Also, find if there are some impacts by weather by analyzing weather data and bike sharing data.